S1 - Being evil minded

 “For many will come in my name, saying, ‘I am the Christ’ and they will lead many astray.”

 It takes someone with a lot of evilness and godlessness to claim to be the Christ.
-But we can think of a few throughout the centuries and they have misled throngs of people through their charisma, teachings and religious systems.
+But we can think of many throughout the centuries and they have misled throngs of people through their charisma, teachings and religious systems.
 Sometimes, it might involve wars as conquered people are coerced into embracing this ‘new’ religion.

 There are, obviously, not many people who dare to claim that they are God.
 The late C S Lewis, a brilliant Oxford professor, put it best when he said that a man who claimed to be God is either a liar, a lunatic or the real thing.